Introduction

 - Navigate to Cisco Unified Serviceability > Tools > Control Center - Feature Services.

-- Begin with the publisher then continue with the subscribers, restart Cisco CallManager Service where active.
+- Begin with the publisher, then continue with the subscribers, only restart Cisco CallManager Service where status shows Started.

 - Navigate to Cisco Unified Serviceability > Tools > Control Center - Feature Services.

-- Begin with the Publisher then continue with the subscribers, restart Cisco TFTP Service only where active.
+- Begin with the Publisher, then continue with the subscribers, restart Cisco TFTP Service where status shows Started.

 - Reboot all Phones: